MolecularAI/REINVENT4/README.md

 Tests
 -----

+This is primarily for developers and users/admins who wish to ensure that the installation principally works.
+The information here is not relevant to the practical use of REINVENT.
+Please refer to _Basic Usage_ for instructions on how to use the `reinvent` command.

 The REINVENT project uses the `pytest` framework for its tests; before you run them you first have to create a configuration, which the tests will use.